hantash07/decency_injection/README.md

 - Dependencies are directly provided into the fields of a class.
 - When object is created then depencies are provided to that class.
 - Late Initialization.
 - Usage: Useful in situations where you don't control object creation, or where you want to add dependencies without modifying the constructor.
-However, it should be used with caution due to the potential downsides regarding testability and clarity.
   ```
   class Engine @Inject constructor() {
     fun start() {